seemethere/docker-w2wCIScripts/packer/TP5/packer.readme.md

 - Download Windows 64-bit packer from https://www.packer.io/downloads.html
   (This was tested using version 0.10.0).
 Extract to e:\packer

-- Copy the two files at the top to the directory.
+- Copy the two files at the top to the directory (or have e:\packer in path)

 - Download Packer-Azure from https://github.com/Azure/packer-azure and
   extract to the same directory.
 Direct link https://github.com/Azure/packer-azure/releases

 - Make sure your azure credentials are set.
 (Add-AzureAccount for engine-team@docker.com)

-- Check azuretp5.json is pointing to the correct image you have prepared.
+- Check packer.json is pointing to the correct image you have prepared.
 At the time of writing, there is a "tp5" storage container on the engine account on Azure.
   It contains a sysprepped VHD of TP5 with: